ddceruti/tt-storage/README.md

 * Renewable energy supply technologies, including weather-dependent (for example solar thermal) and variable operational costs (for example heat pumps)
 * Intra-day thermal energy storage

-Modeling of the paper: "Ideal-Typical Utility Infrastructure at Chemical Sites – Definition, Operation and Defossilization" (<>) in PyPSA with time series aggregation.

 ## Installing

 Use git to clone this repository into your computer.
 Then, install topotherm